 - Address: 5608 10th Ave., Kenosha

 Hang out with more than 20 meat eating dinosaurs!
 In their exhibit, Little Clint: The Story of a Baby Dinosaur, kids can follow the journey of a juvenile T. rex (excavated in Montana) from its birth to being displayed in a museum.
+Participate in the “I Spy Activity,” in order to receive a prize at the end of your visit.

 - Address: 800 W. Wells St., Milwaukee

 The Third Planet exhibit features dinosaurs in a diorama complete with thunder and the roaring of a life-sized replica of T. rex.
 Milwaukee Public Museum was one of the first museums to recreate life-sized dinosaur models in their natural habitat.
+See Tyrannosaurs – Meet the Family until May 18, 2022.

 - Address: 1215 W. Dayton St., Madison